 Common Misconceptions About Microdosing with Ozempic

 I have many patients ask me if I am going to give them a prescription for “compounded Ozempic”, and while that is an available option, it is not my go-to preferred option.
-Most think that you can only achieve a low dose or microdosing with Ozempic strategy using compounded versions, however, this is not true.
-You can use dosing lower than 0.25 mg using even the brand name Ozempic.
-The benefits of this are lower cost than compounded, and longer shelf life (only 30 days with compounded, 56 days with brand name Ozempic).
+Most people believe that you can only achieve a low dose or microdose with the Ozempic strategy using compounded versions; however, this is not entirely accurate.
+You can use dosing lower than 0.25 mg, even with the brand-name Ozempic.
+The benefits of this are a lower cost than compounded and a longer shelf life (only 30 days with compounded, compared to 56 days with brand-name Ozempic).
 I find that there is a cost-benefit to using a compounded version of Ozempic (technically compounded Semaglutide) when doses exceed 1 mg.

-I’ve compiled a list of resources that I ask my patients to start with so that they become more familiar with how this peptide works.
+I’ve compiled a list of resources that I recommend my patients start with, so they become more familiar with how this peptide works.
 Being educated is an important part of the process when microdosing with Ozempic for weight loss.
 You can access that here.

-You can also book a 10-minute Discovery Call with me if you would like to ask any more questions before getting started.
+You can also book a 10-minute Discovery Call with me if you’d like to ask any further questions before getting started.